 Please note that *Diphtheria and Measles vaccinations are compulsory by law.

-Good vision is very important for your child who is learning and growing.
-Early detection and correction of vision issues ensures that your child's learning will not be affected.
+Good vision is essential for your child's learning and development.
+Early detection and correction of vision issues help ensure that your child's learning is not affected.

 School children are screened for myopia (short-sightedness).
 Your child will be required to read off a chart, from a pre-determined distance to check his/her eyesight.